Birdo1221/Go-HoneyPot/README.md

 ## ⚠️ Important Warnings

-These honeypots are designed to attract malicious traffic by simulating vulnerable services.
+These honeypots are designed to attract malicious traffic by simulating public services.
 Please consider the following:

 - **Dedicated Environment**: Run on a dedicated server or VM, not your primary system
 - **System Security**: Ensure your system is properly secured before deploying